radocodes/RadoHub/README.md

 # RadoHub
 This is my personal web site (hub, portal).
 It is about me (biography), portfolio, my projects.
 It is also about sharing data, ideas and anything else with friends like my Personal Lifestyle Blog.

-Under Construction.
+- **Website is under construction**

+### Technical Specifications:
+ASP .NET Core MVC 3.0